Ipsita-Sarkar/MazeSolverAI/README.md

 Dijkstra's Algorithm is used to find the shortest path.
 Language used is Python.
 Tkinter Library is used for creating user interface.
-The project contains 3 code files and 1 executable file.
+The project contains 3 code files.

-MazeSolver.exe: It is the executable file.
-Click on this file to see the output.

 app.py: It connects the frontend and backend.
 It contains the code for user interface.Run this file to see the output.